skyvers/skyve-dev-guide/_pages/appendix.md

 * You need to manually remove the previous `myApplication.war` if you didn't in the preparation stage.
 * If you didn't rename the previous `myApplication.json` and `myApplication-ds.xml`, you should these files to avoid confusion (for example if the datasource name is the same for both the old `myApplication-ds.xml` and `tax_management-ds.xml`).

+### Protecting the ds.xml credentials

+The ds.xml password is clear text.
+While it is possible to use an encrypted password for the datasource connection, this is of limited use.

+Instructions are available if this is required, for example [Encrypt password for Wildfly](https://stackoverflow.com/questions/33538117/wildfly-encrypt-password-and-username-for-database).

+This approach has limited use as it is really just a level of indirection.
+The credentials need to be decrypted and so a key needs to be stored.
+This means the file containing the key then needs to be protected on the file system - and if this is possible, it would seem reasonable to simply apply that level of protection to the ds.xml file (and other config) directly.

+### Configuring Wildfly for virtual hosts

+It is possible to configure several applications to use the base context of different URLs on the same machine, by configuring virtual hosts.

+Instructions are available, for example [Virtual hosts](http://www.mastertheboss.com/jboss-web/jbosswebserver/jboss-as-virtual-host-configuration).

 ### Example deployment instructions for Single Sign-on

 The following steps are to install an instance of XXX onto a vanilla